 (Your resume is powerful, compelling, and persuasive, isn’t it?
 If not, we are here to help you.)

 While that is true, it is also true that all of that compelling, persuasive text won’t mean a darn thing if you don’t get and keep the attention of your intended reader.

 The simple fact is that humans are visually wired, and a large percentage of each of our brains is devoted to processing visual information.
 Our brains register graphics faster than text.
 Graphics are more memorable than text.
 And color has been shown to increase comprehension and increase readers’ attention spans.

-The content of your modernized resume should be brief, punchy, value-infused, and written in ways that capture the reader’s attention by speaking directly to their needs.
+The content of your modern resume should be brief, punchy, value-infused, and written in ways that capture hiring managers’ attention by speaking directly to their needs.

 Don’t expect your reader to take the time to figure things out independently.
 They won’t.

-Write your resume so the reader knows (with nothing more than a glance) exactly how what you are offering will add value, solve their problems, meet their challenges, and achieve their goals.
+Write your professional resume (and cover letter) so the reader knows (with nothing more than a glance) exactly how what you are offering will add value, solve their problems, meet their challenges, and achieve their goals.